 Digging deeper, it’s hypothesized that this tree was sheared off in its youth around the location where the branch mass exists.
 Redwoods typically respond to the loss of their central leader by producing a mass of epicormic sprouts and lateral buds near the point of injury.
 These sprouts usually grow in a vertical fashion, racing upwards for dominance.
-This is because redwoods with a central leader produce a growth regulating hormone known as 'auxin' which suppress vertical development to all other parts of the tree.
+This is because redwoods with a central leader produce a growth-regulating hormone known as 'auxin' which suppresses vertical development to all other parts of the tree.
 This form of growth control is known as 'apical dominance'.
 Without the hormone present, vertical growth becomes a free for all.
-In normal redwoods, eventually one or several vigorous shoots win out and become the new apically dominant leader(s).
-Less dominate shoots stop vertical growth and revert into branch form.
+In normal redwoods, eventually, one or several vigorous shoots win out and become the new apically dominant leader(s).
+Less dominant shoots stop vertical growth and revert into branch form.
 In the case of the Spiderfork Tree, it appears that it was 'apically weak' for an extended period of time.
 No leader formed and instead the tree invested heavily in lateral expansion.
-So much so that an umbrella like canopy formed at one point in its life.
+So much so that an umbrella-like canopy formed at one point in its life.

 Following this period of lateral expansion, a few vertical shoots slowly developed.
 Gradually enough growth-regulating auxin was produced by these new stems to effectively end the tree's lateral dominance.
 Eventually, they became the two codominant stems seen today.
 Over the years as the tree’s vertical height continued to increase, the lower portion became shaded out by the upper canopy.
 This in effect caused the slow demise of the lower branch mass.
 Today all that remains of the lower section of the tree is a skeletal remnant of how it once appeared.